Make Fun Of Life!

 Henrietta: From scratch!

 Chickens need a coop (chicken house) in which to lay their eggs in nest boxes and in which to roost (sleep) on narrow wood boards placed horizontally above the floor.
-A coop should keep them warm in the winter and shaded in the summer, and keep them safe from predators.
+A coop should keep them warm in Winter and shaded in Summer, and keep them safe from predators.
 Adjacent to the coop should be an open fenced-in area (pen or run) in which the chickens can be watered and fed during warm weather and in which they can get exercise and exposure to sunlight.

 Gwyneth: What did the mother hen say to her baby chick?